nylira/cosmos.network/docs/validators/validator-faq.md

 The Testnet is a great environment to test your validator setup before launch.

 We view testnet participation as a great way to signal to the community that you are ready and able to operate a validator.
-You can find all relevant information about the [testnet and more here](/validators/tutorial).
+You can find all relevant information about the [testnet and more here](/getting-started/full-node.md).

 ### Is there a faucet?

-If you want to obtain coins, you can do so by using [this faucet (maintained by community)](https://www.cosmosvalidators.com/)
+If you want to obtain coins for the testnet, you can do so by using [this faucet](https://faucetcosmos.network)

 ### Is there a minimum amount of Atoms that must be staked to be a validator?